patrickfletcher/clODE/docs/matlab.md

 # clODE Matlab interface

+## Note: currently unmaintained

+The Matlab interface will migrate to direct calls to the python version from Matlab.

+## Overview

 clODE solves many instances of the same ODE system given different input paramter values and/or initial conditions.

 This document describes the Matlab MEX-file interface provided for running clODE from within Matlab.